54th Engineer Battalion (United States)

-The 54th Brigade Engineer Battalion is a combat engineer battalion of the United States Army headquartered at Caserma Ederle in Vicenza, Italy.
+The 54th Brigade Engineer Battalion was a combat engineer battalion of the United States Army headquartered at Caserma Del Din in Vicenza, Italy.
+On June 13th, 2025, the battalion was restructured into the 173rd Combat Engineering Company.

-In its current form, it is the direct continuation of the former Special Troops Battalion, of the 173d Airborne Brigade Combat Team, but it carries the name and continues the lineage of the 54th Engineer Battalion, a previously mechanized Engineer Battalion.
+In its final form, it was the direct continuation of the former Special Troops Battalion, of the 173d Airborne Brigade Combat Team, but it carries the name and continues the lineage of the 54th Engineer Battalion, a previously mechanized Engineer Battalion.

 The 54th Engineer Battalion was founded as the 42nd Engineer Battalion, constituted 7 December 1917.
 It was reorganized into the 20th Engineer Regiment and demobilized in 1918.
 Upon reactivation in October 1933, it has been somewhat continuously active until today, despite sporadic reorganization and short periods of inactivity.

 The Special Troops Battalion was the organization for the command elements of the 173d Airborne Brigade Combat Team but is now the engineer element of the brigade.
 The battalion contained the brigade's senior command structure, including its Headquarters and Headquarters Company, as well as combat engineer, military intelligence, and signal elements.
 Activated in 2000 from inactivating support units, the Special Troops Battalion deployed with the 173rd Airborne Brigade Combat Team to Afghanistan in 2007 until 2008 and again in early 2010.